haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Example

 Area charts are similar to line charts except the area under the curve is filled in.
-A normal area chart with two groups is rendered below
+A simple area chart with two groups is rendered below

 <div style="display: flex; justify-content: center">